 - If/when you need my assistance, I invite you to come to my daily Enrichment Sessions and/or Office Hours, whenever possible.

 - In order to be fair to ALL students, I will not answer any questions on the day of the exam.
 Additionally, in case I teach the same course on both odd and even days, and when there is a test scheduled for both days, at my own discretion, I may not answer any questions for the students taking the exam on the second of the two test days.

 - Emails: You can always reach me via email.
 Though I reserve 24-48 business hours to reply to emails, more often than not, I reply on the same day.
 However, your first point of contact should always be one or both of your classroom partners/buddies, in case you miss something.

 - The format of my daily Enrichment Sessions and my Office Hours is one that I will answer one question per person – first asked, first served.
 You may get back in line and wait your turn again, time permitting!
 Often times, your questions may get answered while I address someone else’s question.

 In addition to being your teacher, I am offering you my partnership.
 I am here to support you!
 Take advantage of it and do NOT wait until it is too late!

 RECOMMENDATION LETTERS: If you are in need of a recommendation letter from me, or if you need me to complete a school referral form, please be sure to give them to me AT LEAST one week in advance.
 Do NOT expect me to accommodate you immediately, as I often need time to gather the required information.

 PLEASE COMPLETE THE PORTION BELOW.
-CUT ALONG THE LINE AND TURN IT IN TO ME.
+SCAN THIS PORTION AND POST IT IN THE GOOGLE CLASSROOM.

 I acknowledge that I have read and have fully understood Mr. Ghavam’s Course Description and Policies/Course Syllabus and will adhere to the content, at all times: